scop/bash-completion/README.md

-bash-completion is a collection of command line command completions for the [Bash shell](https://www.gnu.org/software/bash/), collection of helper functions to assist in creating new completions, and set of facilities for loading completions on demand as well as installing them.
+bash-completion is a collection of command line command completions for the [Bash shell](https://www.gnu.org/software/bash/), collection of helper functions to assist in creating new completions, and set of facilities for loading completions automatically on demand, as well as installing them.

 ## Installation